TimL20/icinga2api_py/doc/17_StreamClient.md

 			break
 ```

-In the first line a request is made, and the returned `icinga2api_py.StreamClient.ResponseStream` is
+In the first line a request is made, and the returned `StreamClient.ResultStream` is
 assigned to the variable stream.
 The stream (connection) is closed as soon as close() is called;
-what is also done when leaving the with block, so the with-statement is the preffered way of doing this.
+which is also done when leaving the with block, so the with-statement is the preffered way of doing this.
-The `ResponseStream` is an iterable, that returns a `icinga2api_py.Result` for each received line (event).
+The `ResultStream` is an iterable, that returns a `Result` for each received line (event).

-The StreamClient just returns every line received as a `Result`, so it will also work on non-streamed content,
+As the StreamClient just returns every line received as a `Result`, so it will also work on non-streamed content,
-but the returned `Result` objects are propably different from that of the non-streaming client.
+but the returned `Result` objects are different from that of the non-streaming client.